KyleM73/pong/README.md

 python3 pong.py
 ```

 This will start 1-player mode.
 The bot is on the left, the player is on the right.
+Play using the up and down arrow keys.
 To oberve two bots playing against each other, change the last line in **pong.py** from

 ```python
 g = pong_game("player",True)